What is a loss adjuster and how do they affect my home insurance claim?

 If you’re the victim of a burglary, fire or flood and make a large insurance claim, your insurance provider will probably hire a loss adjuster.

-The job of the loss adjuster is to investigate your claim by assessing the scope of the damage or loss you have suffered and ensure you’re claiming the correct amount.
+The loss adjuster’s role is to investigate your claim by assessing the scope of the damage or loss you’ve suffered and to ensure you’re claiming the correct amount.

 Although the loss adjuster will be employed by your insurance provider, it doesn’t necessarily follow that their priority is to cut the value of your claim.
-In some cases they might conclude that you are claiming too little and increase the value of your payout.
+In some cases, they might conclude that you’re claiming too little and increase the value of your pay-out.

 What do loss adjusters look for?

-An appointment will be made for a loss adjuster to visit you at home, as soon as possible after you have submitted your claim.
+An appointment will be made for a loss adjuster to visit you at home, as soon as possible after you submit your claim.

 Their priority will be to assess whether your insurance policy covers you for the loss.
 While they’re at your home, the loss adjuster will look at: